akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/i-want-to-become-a-professional-hacker-cyber-security-expert-but-i-cant-find-the-right-resource-problem-solved.md

 `The above quote can be reduced to: "This blog is for Educational Purpose Only"`

+### Social Media Platform for Hackers

+**Straight to the point**: There are many social media platform for regular groups and many of the **Hacking**/**Programming**/**Cyber-Seciruty** information groups are hosted in these platforms.
+But we at Leewardslope want to create a seperate and dedicated platform for hackers and cyber security experts for organised discussions.

+Want to join us and follow your favourite hacker and get relatime updates and news?
+Why wait then, [Join Us at Leeward Hackers](https://hackers.leewardslope.com/).

 ## Content Navigation

 Hacking is an art, and it takes years of practice to master it.
 So how to get started?
 Having no idea about hacking is okay, but being a newbie with computers in general is not allowed.
 When I say beginner, I mean someone who has no experience with programming and with hacking methodologies.
 I didn't mean someone who needs a 1 page guide on how to download a tool.
 If you want to be a hacker, you have to work hard.
 So how to get started?